jpmmatias/calendar_api_sinatra/Readme.md

-# Onboarding API Calendário
+# API Calendário

-API para gerenciamento de eventos feito no perido de onboarding em de agosto de 2021
+API para gerenciamento de eventos feito em de agosto de 2021

 Styles for lists of links typically used in navigation elements and asides.